biplabbose/StateTransition/README.md

    * `popFract` reads the fraction of cell population at the observed time points from the excel sheet `FractionCellType.xlsx`. __The excel sheet should not contain any row or column headers.__
    * `foldChange` reads the fold change in cell population from the excel sheet `FoldChange.xlsx`. __The excel sheet should not contain any row or column headers.__
    * `cellDiv` reads the fractional cell division from the excel sheet `CellDivisionFraction.xlsx` . __The excel sheet should not contain any row or column headers.__
    * `numOfUnknown` reads the number of unknown parameters to be estimated.
-It is the product of the square of the number of cell states and the number of observed time intervals.
-For example, If there are three cell states observed at five discrete time intervals, `noOfUnk`=45.
+It is the product of the square of the number of cell states __(excluding dead cell state)__ and the number of observed time intervals.
+For example, If there are three cell states observed at five discrete time intervals, `numOfUnk`=45.
-   * `numCellState` reads the number of different cell states.
+   * `numCellState` reads the number of different cell states __(excluding dead cell state)__.
-   * `numOptRun` reads the number independent optimization runs.
+   * `numOptRun` reads the number of independent optimization runs.

 Download all the [.m files](FractionalStateTransitionEstimationCode/).
 Place the input excel sheets in the same location of the downloaded MATLAB files.
 Open the `main.m` file in MATLAB and enter the input details.
 Enter the location of all downloaded MATLAB files in the `main.m` file using `addpath`.
-For example, If the MATLAB files are in the location, `C:\xxx\yyy\` then include `addpath('C:\xxx\yyy\')` in the `main.m` file.
+For example, If the MATLAB files are in the location, `C:\xxx\yyy\` then include `addpath('C:\xxx\yyy\')` in the beginning of the `main.m` file.

 Configurations of the parameters of the genetic algorithm are defined in `initialise.m`.
 If required, the user can edit the parameters in `initialise.m`.
 The description of each parameter is available in [mathworks](https://in.mathworks.com/help/gads/gamultiobj.html).